 The LAHP studentship competition is a twin-track process.
 If you wish to study at the School and apply for a LAHP studentship, you must

 - Apply to LAHP for an AHRC studentship.
-The LAHP studentship competition closes on 29 January 2017.
-Students should submit their application for a place to study at least two weeks ahead of this deadline.
+The LAHP studentship competition closed on 29 January 2017.

 Please see http://www.lahp.ac.uk/apply-for-a-studentship/ for further information.